Including one with this old thing in it

 School of Rock (2003)

-Say what you like about Jack Black and how annoying you probably find him, but I love him in this.
+Jack Black’s finest hour.
 At the end when they absolutely rule at the Battle of the Bands I punch the air and burst into tears every damn time.
 Gah, I should probably have said SPOILER ALERT just then.

 The Thing (1982)